paradigmxyz/reth/README.md

 If you want to contribute, or follow along with contributor discussion, you can use our [main telegram](https://t.me/paradigm_reth) to chat with us about the development of Reth!

+See our [Project Layout](./docs/repo/layout.md) to understand more about the repository's structure, and descriptions about each package.

-If you have any questions, first see if the answer to your question can be found in the [book][book], or in the relevant [crate](./docs/repo/layout.md).
+If you have any questions, first see if the answer to your question can be found in the [book][book].

 If the answer is not there: